CornHaki/CodSoft_Task_3/README.md

-# **3D Calculator**
+# **Calculator**

-This is an advanced calculator web application with a sleek, three-dimensional design.
+This is an calculator web application with a sleek, three-dimensional design.
 The calculator performs basic arithmetic operations like addition, subtraction, multiplication, and division, along with advanced functionalities such as square root, square, reciprocal, and percentage.
 It provides a modern user interface designed using HTML, CSS, and JavaScript, with a responsive layout and engaging user interactions.

 ---